 Are too much of your company’s money and time being wasted today?
 No matter what volume of business, your marketing budget is a precious commodity.

 It must produce for you.
 It’s your investment back into your own company.
 You need it to help you grow.
 You don’t want to just survive; you want your company to thrive.
 If your marketing disappoints, today is the perfect day to stop tolerating it.

 So what are some ways you can finally enjoy good marketing results?

 The real opportunity is not to just trim waste.
 Your objective is to turn financial and time decay directly back into sales income; the reason why you execute marketing in the first place.

 Does your company adequately manage and track your marketing and its performance every day?

-TEN QUESTIONS TO ASK YOUR MARKETING TEAM
+TEN QUESTIONS TO ASK OF YOUR MARKETING

 - Has our company developed clear and complete buyer profiles (personas) that identifies researched insights-driven demographics, income levels, interests, behaviors (including internet), what prospects read, watch, listen to, where they live and go, and more, for purposes of reaching ideal customers and clients (precise market targeting)?

 - Do we currently measure, record and archive the effectiveness of all published marketing content, routinely abandon or fix the poor performing offenders and optimize (exploit) those that do well?

 - Does our company perform marketing effectiveness audits to quantify the true return on our marketing investments and identify how we can transform the segments of ineffective budget spending into new sales revenue flow?